sohag1426/Flexible-PHP-Pagination/Documentation.md

 ### Composer Users

 Composer users can use this package by using Composer's default autoloading feature.
-Just use the namespace 'Modular'. and then call the class like defined in this guide.
+Just use the namespace **Modularr**.

+Then call the class like defined in this guide.
 I am new to composer, so please if you see anything you can improve.
 Feel free to pitch in.

 ___